Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible]

 A: But what you have to do is say, listen, that's vegetation coming from the cow.
 It's just predigested pasture.
-Edward Howell, the so-called father of enzyme nutrition, did an experiment to copy or to prove Pottinger's work with those 900 cats over a 10-year period to show that, yeah, to prove that yes, cooked foods do create diseases in animals, and raw foods allows for no disease.
+Edward Howell, the so-called father of enzyme nutrition, did an experiment to copy or to prove Pottenger's work with those 900 cats over a 10-year period to show that, yeah, to prove that yes, cooked foods do create diseases in animals, and raw foods allows for no disease.
 So, he did this experiment.
 It was a little over three years.
 I forgot how many rats.
 I think he had 58, 57 rats, something like that.
 Near 60 rats for the first experiment.
 Those that ate the cooked foods at the end of their lives in three years had all the diseases of man.
 Those that ate raw had no diseases, but they all lived three years.
-This was very different from Pottinger's work because the cats lived one-third less of their life than the cats on cooked food lived one-third less than the cats that ate raw food that didn't have any diseases.
+This was very different from Pottenger's work because the cats lived one-third less of their life than the cats on cooked food lived one-third less than the cats that ate raw food that didn't have any diseases.
 So, he was very concerned about that part of the experiment.
 He didn't know what was happening.
 He thought maybe it was just some bacterial activity or something was happening in the rat.
 Maybe they had a particular hormone that's different than cats.
 So, he's going over the notes over and over and over again for a year and finally realized that there was one very peculiar difference.
 The rats who ate cooked foods ate their feces.
 They ate each other's feces, but they ate all of it.
 They didn't have to clean out the cage.
 They ate all the feces or most of it.
 So, he decided to redo the experiment.
 Sure enough, he put a wire mesh down to the rats when they had a movement.
-The faecal matter fell through the screen.
+The fecal matter fell through the screen.
 They only lived two years instead of three years this time.
-So, faecal matter is very beneficial.
+So, fecal matter is very beneficial.
 All animals know it except for humans.
 I've used it in a few situations.
 I've recommended it for people with very aggressive cancers that metastasize all over their systems.
 One fellow came to me about four months ago.
 This is the third time he's had cancer.
 He's only about my age, 55 in a few days.
 He's 56 or 57.
 When it was metastasized this time, he had the lungs, liver, intestines, and he had part of his intestines already [unintelligible] ten years earlier from cancer.
 I think it was in his pancreas.
 So, it was pretty aggressive.
 He was going quickly, just getting thinner and thinner.
-So, I had a lot of buffalo faecal matter and bowel tissue.
+So, I had a lot of buffalo fecal matter and bowel tissue.
 I gave it to him and said, what I'd recommend is you use at least a tablespoon a day, probably two a day, five days off, six days, five days off, six days for about 30 days.
 I think he did it for only the first week because I didn't give him much.
 I told him where he could get more.
 I don't think he did, but he was taking morphine because of the pain.
 Every client that I have had his own morphine has never made it because it breaks their appetite and they can't eat enough.
 So, they just disintegrate, deteriorate.
-So, what it did for him, that faecal matter allowed him to have a hell of an appetite.
+So, what it did for him, that fecal matter allowed him to have a hell of an appetite.
 So, he gained ten pounds in about ten days.
 The last time I talked to him, he was up 20 pounds.
-So, he was much more focused and able just due to that little bit of faecal matter.
+So, he was much more focused and able just due to that little bit of fecal matter.
 That was the first person I really, you know, I drove it into him to do it.
 It's very difficult to do with women who have cancer.
 I'd say most of the people come to me with cancer are women.
 And it's very difficult for you women to get into eating shit.

 Q: [unintelligible]